haroldwo/abablog/content/post/blog.md

 **You will see the changes on your Github repo.**

 **Please find Github Page options under the settings tab of your repo.
 Select "master branch /docs folder" in the "Source" block.
 Then click "Save".
 After a while, you will see the message "Your site is published at https://haroldwo.github.io/xx/".
 Now, you can follow the URL with you browser to see your website.**

+**At the next time you update your blogs, please redo 5th and 6th part of this article.
+Thank you for your reading.**